Adult Care Homes in Durham, North Carolina: Search Near You, How to Pay, Licensing, Local Resources, and Questions to Ask

 - Rest Homes

-Durham is the core of the four-county Durham-Chapel Hill Metropolitan Area, which had a population of 649,903 at the 2020 census.
-In Durham, the summers are hot and muggy, the winters are short and very cold, and it is wet and partly cloudy year round.
+There are 28 adult care homes in Durham, North Carolina.
+The estimated population of Durham is 296,186 with 12.7% of that number being those ages 65 and older.
+In Durham, the summers are hot and muggy, the winters are very cold, and it is wet and partly cloudy year round.
 Over the course of the year, the temperature typically varies from 32°F to 89°F and is rarely below 19°F or above 95°F.

 Pricing and How to Pay for Adult Care Homes